 Entertainment Theater review: 'Bronx Bombers' -- 2 stars "Bronx Bombers" celebrates the history and the present of the Yankees.
 Photo Credit: Joan Marcus By MATT WINDMAN. amNewYork theater critic February 6, 2014 2:54 PM Print Share fbShare Tweet Email The tender-hearted, super- sappy New York Yankees tribute "Bronx Bombers," which just transferred to Broadway's Circle in the Square after a short Off-Broadway run, really ought to be playing in Cooperstown as a sort of side show for tourists visiting the Baseball Hall of Fame.
 It could be done with animatronics instead of actors, a la "The Hall of Presidents" at Disney World.
 Eric Simonson, a minor playwright and director, is now best known for his series of upbeat and lightweight plays focusing on sports icons such as "Lombardi" (i.e. Vince Lombardi) and "Magic/Bird" (i.e. Magic Johnson and Larry Bird).
 They are so lacking in drama that they feel like souvenir books.
 "Bronx Bombers" opens in 1977, with worried coach Yogi Berra (Peter Scolari) attempting to mediate a truce between hotshot player Reggie Jackson (Francois Battiste), sturdy team captain Thurman Munson (Bill Dawes) and wild, cowboy-dressed manager Billy Martin (Keith Nobbs).
 This leads to a strange and surreal dream sequence uniting Mickey Mantle (Dawes), Elston Howard (Battiste), Babe Ruth (C.J.
 Wilson), Lou Gehrig (John Wernke), Joe DiMaggio (Chris Henry Coffey) and Derek Jeter (Christopher Jackson).
 The play ends with a moment at the old stadium in 2008.
 The cast is virtually the same as Off-Broadway except for Scolari, who brings depth to Yogi that seems out of place compared to the broad performances offered by the other guys.
 Watching actors portray legendary Yankees with distinctive personalities will no doubt be a guilty pleasure for many fans.
 But all things considered, they deserve something better than this unchallenging and uninteresting history pageant.
-By MATT WINDMAN. amNewYork theater critic Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+By MATT WINDMAN. amNewYork theater critic Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.